NFNChris/json-transmute/README.md

 pluck(x1) | Returns an array of key values from a piped array of objects having x1 as a key pop | Returns the last element in an array push(x1,x2,..xn) | Add one or more additional elements to a piped array.
 Ensures piped value is in array format. reduce(x1,x2) | Reduce array of piped values to a single element where element key x1 has the "largest", "longest", "shortest", or "smallest" (specified by x2) value.
-Elements must have a `.length` attribute subtract(x1,x2,..xn) | Subtract one or more values from a piped value replace(x1,x2) | Returns `.replace(x1, x2)` of the piped string uppercase | Returns `.toUpperCase()` of the piped string values | Formats piped value as an array.
+Elements must have a `.length` subtract(x1,x2,..xn) | Subtract one or more values from a piped value replace(x1,x2) | Returns `.replace(x1, x2)` of the piped string uppercase | Returns `.toUpperCase()` of the piped string values | Formats piped value as an array.
 Objects are converted to an array of key values